 1. Set a deadline for decision making

 Life continues to get in the way, not just our actions but our thoughts.
-Setting the deadline for decision-making can help you pay attention to your thoughts and make quick decisions.
+Setting a deadline for decision-making can help you pay attention to your thoughts and make quick decisions.
 Otherwise, your mind is likely to rotate into everything else going on in your life.

 If you think about it, boxing is excellent training for your mind.
 In the heat of the moment, you do not have time to think prudently.
 The stress of this pressure now forces your mind to focus on what to do.